-Claim: Muslims are specifically exempted from legislative requirements to purchase health insurance.
+Claim: Muslims in the U.S. are specifically exempted from legislative requirements to purchase health insurance.

 Examples:[Collected via e-mail, April 2010]

-The ObamaCare bill is the establishment of Dhimmitude and Sharia muslim diktat in the United States.
-Muslims are specifically exempted from the government mandate to purchase insurance, and also from the penalty tax for being uninsured.
-Islam considers insurance to be "gambling", "risk-taking" and "usury" and is thus banned.
+Muslims are specifically exempted from the government mandate to purchase insurance and also from the penalty tax for being uninsured!
+Islam considers insurance to be "gambling," "risk-taking," and "usury" and is thus banned.
 Muslims are specifically granted exemption based on this.
-How convenient

 ObamaCare discriminates against Christians and Jews by denying them special exemptions extended to other religions.